LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 where one class uses another, but with increased cohesion and strong separation of concerns you are likely to be able to have looser coupling.
 Limiting coupling makes it easier to follow your code.
 There is less jumping around.
+More important, it is easier to modify the code.
+There will be less interfacing between classes, so if you need to change the public interface of a class, there are fewer places in other classes that need to be changed to keep in sync.

 Aim for strong cohesion, clear separation of concerns, and loose coupling.
 Together they make your code clearer, easier to modify, and easier to debug.